Compiler-Inc/CompilerSwiftAI/README.md

 ## Completing set up on the Developer Dashboard

 On the same page that you got your AppID you will see you available commands, which will start with only one thing, a "NoOp" which is returned when no appropriate functions were found.
 Head over to the "Command Builder" and open the tab for "Swift Enum Import".
-In the Swift text area, paste in the complete text of the `CompilerFunciton` enum and submit to get back a version of your Swift enum with a `case` for `noOp` and two new functions:
+In the Swift text area, paste in the complete text of the `CompilerFunction` enum and submit to get back a version of your Swift enum with a `case` for `noOp` and two new functions:

 ```
 static func from(_ command: Command<CommandArgs>) -> CompilerFunction? {